Jackass Forever: Development

 In 2018, Johnny Knoxville said that he was open to making a fourth Jackass film that may feature some new cast members, "just to bring in some fresh blood into it".
 He said that he had continued to write ideas for stunts and that "a ton" have been set aside for the project, should it receive the green-light.
-In July 2019, former cast member Chris Raab said that he had interviewed the Jackass crew on his Bathroom Break podcast and noted that everyone was still open to a fourth film should Knoxville, Jeff Tremaine, and Spike Jonze agree.
+In July 2019, recurring cast member Chris Raab said that he had interviewed the Jackass crew on his Bathroom Break podcast and noted that everyone was still open to a fourth film should Knoxville, Jeff Tremaine, and Spike Jonze agree.
 In late 2019, Knoxville met with Tremaine and released a 200-page document of concepts for a fourth Jackass film.
 They agreed to film for two days with the entire cast to determine "if it still feels right" to make Jackass 4.
 "Honestly, after just five minutes of filming, we were ready to commit to making a movie", Tremaine said.
 In September 2020, Steve-O had said he was surprised the film "even came to fruition".

-In May 2021, Knoxville stated the film would be his final contribution to the Jackass franchise.
-"You can only take so many chances before something irreversible happens," Knoxville said.
-"I feel like I've been extremely lucky to take the chances I've taken and still be walking around."
-During his July 12, 2021 appearance on Jimmy Kimmel Live!, Knoxville revealed the film's title and showed the first official photos.